rust-lang/reference/src/type-coercions.md

 # Type coercions

-**Type coercions** are implicit changes of the type of a value.
+**Type coercions** are implicit operations that change the type of a value.
 They happen automatically at specific locations and are highly restricted in what types actually coerce.

 Coercions are originally defined in [RFC 401] and expanded upon in [RFC 1558].